JDeezy5291/js-Game/README.md

-# js FlappyBird Game
-# for practice and understanding.
-This is not my code.
+# for practice and understanding